Assignments: 16 original photos in 8 categories

 Pixel depth is 72 ppi

-File is optimized as a compressed jpg
+File size is no more than 500K, and file is optimized as a compressed jpg

 - Download the balloon photo and open it in Photoshop.